readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l1/wk6-l1-architectures.md

 **Examples:**

-- Having an agent "decide" between two predetermined options when a simple if/else would work
+- Having an agent "decide" between two predetermined options when a simple if/else would work.
+This is the classic **LLM-as-Router Overkill** scenario.
 - Using an LLM to parse structured data that could be handled with regex or a simple parser
 - Prompting for arithmetic or other math operations ("What's 15% of $240?")
 - Wrapping simple API calls (like updating a database record) in agent tools when direct function calls would work